youdie323323/enigma/README.md

 ## Bug

-If you have any issue with builded intepreter code, open an issue with compile your code.
+If you have any issue with builded intepreter code, open an issue.

 ## Credits